 AC Romania is in Bucharest, a vibrant and colorful city situated on the banks of the Dambovita River.
-In the period between the two World Wars, Bucharest's elegant architecture and the sophistication of its elite earned it the nickname of "Little Paris.”
-According to a recent census, nearly two million inhabitants live within the city limits, making Bucharest the sixth-largest city in the European Union by population.
+In the period between the two World Wars, the city's elegant architecture and the sophistication of its elite earned Bucharest the nickname of "Little Paris.”
+According to the 2022 census, 2,162,281 inhabitants live only within the city limits.
+Bucharest is the sixth-largest city in the European Union by population within city limits.

 In 2015, we launched AC Romania with one staff member at an office hosted at the Romanian American University.
-Today, our team of six operates from the city center of Bucharest in an area called Victory Square.
+Today, our team of ten operates from the city center of Bucharest in Victory Square.

-We pride ourselves in our strong partnerships with the US Embassy, the Ministry of Education, American Corners, the Israeli Embassy in Romania, Tei Youth Center, and a dense network of schools, universities, and other key partners across Romania.
+We work with a variety of partners, such as the Israeli Embassy, The Embassy of the Netherlands, The Embassy of Germany, the Embassy of Austria, the Ministry of Education, Youth Centers, ORACLE, McDonald’s, local and national NGOs, and a dense network of schools, universities, and other key partners across Romania.